 Did you know 50% of Hondurans live in areas vulnerable to extreme weather, drought, and natural disaster?

 The Amiga Project began in a classroom.
 And in Honduras.
 Or somewhere in between - on the beaches, riversides, mountain roads, classrooms, and dining rooms of Honduras.
 We are a group of teachers and students who feel a deep connection to Honduras.
-We wanted to do more for Honduras, beyond the "mission" mentality.
+We wanted to do more for Honduras, beyond the "church mission trip" mentality.
 Each of us first traveled to Honduras as teens.
 We have all been moved by the beauty of the landscape and the connection among people.

 We want to be true AMIGA to this country and her people.